Berkeley-CS195/fa25/qqcr.md

 description: >-
     Question, Quote, Comment, and Reply Assignment.
 nav_order: 5
+n_drops: 3
+n_qqcrs_min: 10
+n_qqcrs: 13
 ---

 # Question, Quote, Comment, and Reply (QQCR) Assignment

+{: .warning }
+> **(Update 8/28)** This page is still under construction; we are testing a few platforms for collaborative reading.
+The platform will be decided when we release this reading (latest Monday 9/1).

 ## Assignment Description
 **QQCR**, or Question, Quote, Comment, and Reply, is a short weekly assignment on the readings to help you reflect on the readings and contribute to an ongoing class discussion.
 We expect there to be a range of opinions in this classroom.

-To complete a QQCR, post a question, quote, comment, or reply on the associated Ed megapost for a reading.
+To complete a QQCR, post a question, quote, comment, or reply on the *TBD PLATFORM* <!--associated Ed megapost--> for a reading.
   * **Question**: Make a new thread under the megapost with a question about the reading and any needed context for others to follow up.
 You should include the text `[Question]` at the beginning of your post.
   * **Quote**: Make a new thread under the megapost that highlights a quote, and your comment/reaction to that quote.
 You should include the text `[Quote]` at the beginning of your post.
   * **Comment**: Make a new thread under the megapost with a comment about the reading.
 You should include the text `[Comment]` at the beginning of your post.-